synshop/ShopIdentifyer/README.md

+Setup
+===
 To run the system, you'll need to create a identity/config.py file with the following values:

     #
     # Some of these values are encrypted.
-Please use the./crypto/crypto.py
+Please use the ./crypto/crypto.py
     # command line utility to generate the encrypted values.
     #